Mary Baird Bryan: Life and work

 In January 1901, Bryan published the first issue of his weekly newspaper, The Commoner, and though Bryan served as the editor and publisher of the newspaper, Charles Bryan, Mary Bryan and Richard Metcalfe performed editorial duties when Bryan was traveling.
 The Commoner became one of the most widely-read newspapers of its era and content from the papers was frequently reprinted by major newspapers in the Northeast.
-In 1902, Bryan, his wife and his three children moved into Fairview, a mansion located in Lincoln; Bryan referred to the house as the "Monticello of the West," and frequently invited politicians and diplomats to visit.
+In 1902, Bryan, his wife and their three children moved into Fairview, a mansion located in Lincoln; Bryan referred to the house as the "Monticello of the West," and frequently invited politicians and diplomats to visit.
 The family embarked on a world tour in 1905, visiting 18 countries in Asia, the Middle East, and Europe.
 A newspaper wrote that Mary "has probably traveled over more countries and met more kinds of people than any other woman in the United States."

-To help Mary cope with her worsening health during the harsh winters of Nebraska, the Bryans bought a farm in Mission, Texas in 1909.
+To help Mary cope with her worsening health during the harsh winters of Nebraska, the Bryans bought a farm in Mission, Texas, in 1909.
 Due to Mary's arthritis, in 1912 the Bryans began building a new home in Miami, Florida, known as Villa Serena.
 The Bryans made Villa Serena their permanent home, while Charles Bryan continued to oversee The Commoner from Lincoln.
 The Bryans were active citizens in Miami, leading a fundraising drive for the YMCA and frequently hosting the public at their home.
 William was named secretary of state by President Woodrow Wilson in 1913 but resigned in 1915 after Wilson's strong response to the sinking of the RMS Lusitania.

 In 1916, Mary moved the household to Miami full-time and became a leader in the Woman's Christian Temperance Union and the National American Woman Suffrage Association.
 She led a speaking tour of the state on behalf of the suffrage association in 1917.
 The tour was a hit with reporters, with The Daytona Daily News praising her sweet voice and personality.
 Mary agreed with the traditional notion that the proper place for a woman was in the home but they should still be allowed to cast a ballot twice a year.
 In April 1917, she delivered an hour and a half speech to the Florida legislature in favor of a constitutional amendment to enfranchise women.
 Congress passed the Nineteenth Amendment granting women the right to vote in 1919.

 Bryan remained married to Mary, until his death in 1925.
 Afterwards returning from the funeral in Washington, she wrote more than half of the nearly 600-page memoirs of William Jennings Bryan that were published later that year.
 She was buried next to Bryan at Arlington National Cemetery after her death in 1930.
 William and Mary had three children: Ruth, William Jr. and Grace.
 Ruth won election to Congress in 1928 and later served as the ambassador to Denmark during the presidency of Franklin D. Roosevelt.